MuhannedAlogaidi/ReactNative/shopping-app-ui/README.md

 also setup dummay data.

 in App.js we need to import the createStore,combinedReducers and Providers and then create the root reducer and also make the Provider HOC wrap-up the App.js export part

+4- Lec 160 Setting Up a Navigator : useSelector used here to read from redux.setting up the navigation in the shopNavigator.js here is the stackNavigation with [screens and navigation default options] should be defined and options are added